-To ensure you have the most up-to-date and relevant information, I have included a number of links below for your information.
+To ensure you have the most up-to-date and relevant information, I have included a number of useful links below.

 You can also reach out to my office if you have any concerns by phone at 9909 2594 or by email at firstname.lastname@example.org.

 Free COVID vaccinations are available to everyone aged 5 years and older.

 ATAGI recommends children aged 5 to 15 get vaccinated against COVID with two primary doses.

 If you are 16 or older you need two doses and a booster to be considered up-to-date with your vaccinations.

 If you are severely immunocompromised, a third primary dose, along with a booster is recommended for full vaccination.

 A booster is recommended for people aged 18 years and older, from three months after your final primary dose.

 Even if you have already had COVID it is recommended you still receive all vaccinations, including the booster once you have recovered.

 Find a vaccine clinic near you and more information on boosters here.